sqlhabit/portfolio-project-template/README.md

 <div>
   <img align="right" src="./images/charts/952.png" alt="Daily cumulative number of users" width="75%">

   Let's look at total number of users daily.
-It's a good dashboard to display on a TV in the office. 😉
 </div>

 <br clear="right"/>
 <br>

+> [!TIP]
+> It's a good dashboard to display on a TV in the office. 😉

 ### Where users come from?